-- IP anonymization will mask the last byte of IP data, including the numbers that identify the specific device acessing the page.
+- IP anonymization will mask the last byte of IP data, including the numbers that identify the specific device accessing the page.

 - IPs are anonymized at the point of data collection, which means this happens before any information is sent to the Wistia stats database.

-- The media player still collects stats and generates heatmaps for views on your media, but IP data is masked when doing so.
+- The media player still collects stats and generates heatmaps for views on your media, but IP data will be masked when doing so.
 You’ll see the IP address on a Wistia heatmap ending in .0, which indicates it is working.

-- By retaining the non-personalized portion of the IP, we can still see useful information like country of origin without compromising the privacy of the individual.
+- By retaining the non-personalized portion of the IP, we’ll still be able to see useful information like country of origin without compromising the privacy of the individual.

 For even more detail, (Google Analytics has a great article)[https://support.google.com/analytics/answer/2763052?hl=en] about this type of of IP masking & anonymization.

-Video embed domain restrictions allows you to prevent a viewer from copying your video embed codes and pasting them on their domain.
-When domain restriction is set up, the videos in your account will only display on the domains you specify.
+Video embed Domain Restrictions allows you to prevent a viewer from copying your video embed codes and pasting them on their own domain.
+When Domain Restrictions is set up, the videos in your account will only display on the domains you specify.